Emma Watson Breaks Free Of Typecasting In Tom Hanks Sci-Fi Film ‘The Circle’

 Disney, too, has capitalized on the Harry Potter star’s public image, casting Watson in the live-action remake of Beauty and the Beast, in which Watson plays the lead female role of Belle.

 Now, Emma Watson might finally be breaking away from her “lead female in a fantasy movie” typecasting.
-The second trailer for the upcoming science fiction film The Circle has been released and, according to the A.V.
-Club, Emma Watson plays Mae, a women enveloped into The Circle, the fictional social media company that is shown to be the most powerful social media platform in the world and whose founder, played by Tom Hanks, believes that human beings can be perfect and that his company can end all diseases and world hunger.
+The second trailer for the upcoming science fiction film, The Circle, has been released, and according to the A.V.
+Club, Emma Watson plays Mae, a women enveloped into The Circle, the fictional social media company that is shown to be the most powerful social media platform in the world.
+The Circle’s founder, played by Tom Hanks, believes that human beings can be perfect, and his company can end all diseases and world hunger.
 Sound familiar?

 Watch the trailer here.

-Mae’s excitement of finding her dream job is short-lived when she discovers that the technology company has ulterior motives behind its operations, aiming to use its technologies to establish a surveillance society.
+Mae’s excitement over finding her dream job is short-lived when she discovers that the technology company has ulterior motives behind its operations, aiming to use its technologies to establish a surveillance society.
 Tom Hanks’s character encourages people to make use of technology to enable their lives to be followed by the public in a transparent way.

-According to the Huffington Post, Hanks’s character in The Circle is reminiscent of Facebook’s Mark Zuckerberg, whose social media platform has revolutionized society by enabling people to effortlessly connect in real time to each other on the internet.
+According to the Huffington Post, Hanks’s character in The Circle is reminiscent of Facebook’s Mark Zuckerberg, whose social media platform has revolutionized society by enabling people to effortlessly connect to each other in real time on the internet.

 Social media is rampant in today’s society, and Emma Watson’s Mae comes to realize the potential harms of surveillance after initially working to promote public transparency.
-It is speculated that the film will be a thought-provoking one, and will prompt audiences to question the use of technology to invade the privacy of an individual.
+It is speculated that the film will be a thought-provoking one and will prompt audiences to question the use of technology to invade the privacy of an individual.

 .@EmmaWatson becomes an unwitting test subject at a company run by @tomhanks – check out the trailer for The Circle https://t.co/i0UC4ENS22 pic.twitter.com/OUV0XfAMbn